 You can also remove a preview image if you don't embed src into img.
 In this case, the structure will begin like this:

-It's easy to check if you did everything correctly: in Safari, the icon with a 3D cube should be seen in the corner of a file preview.
+To ensure that your implementation of AR Quick Look is correct, check for the presence of the 3D cube icon in the corner of the file preview in Safari.
 For more examples, have a look at the Quick Look Gallery.

-The icon won't appear in Firefox or other browsers but models can still be launched in AR from iOS devices.
-When you click on a preview from an Android device, it just downloads the model without demonstrating it.
+It's worth noting that the 3D cube icon may not be visible in other browsers, but the 3D model can still be launched in AR from an iOS device.
+On Android devices, clicking on the preview will simply download the model without launching it in AR.
 This happens because native Web AR for Android works differently — and we'll definitely cover this topic in the next article about Web AR.

 How to Disable Scaling

-AR Quick Look allows to change a model scale, showing the ratio in percent.
-However, it's better to keep the scale at 100% or 1:1 — this way, you can avoid misunderstanding and ensure that a customer sees the real proportions of an item they want to order.
+AR Quick Look allows users to adjust a scale of 3D model, displaying the ratio in percent.
+However, it's generally best to keep the scale at 100% or 1:q.
+It helps to avoid confusion and ensure that customers see the real proportions of an item they considering.